 Overall, this level of quality on a standard 16:9 display would be outstanding.
 The fact that it’s on a massive 21:9 display with a deep curve makes it truly a sight to behold.
-Thesimply doesn’t need a flashy exterior design.
+The Samsung CJ791 simply doesn’t need a flashy exterior design.
 Its size, clarity, and resolution make it a showstopper all on its own.

 Why we picked the Alienware AW3420DW:

-Dell’s 34-inch Alienware ultrawide monitor is an excellent gaming monitor as it has everything a gamer might want to handle.
-It packs a 3,440 x 1,440 resolution complemented by a curved IPS panel (1900R), producing rich colors and wide viewing angles.
+Dell's 34-inch Alienware ultrawide monitor is an excellent gaming monitor as it has everything a gamer might want to handle.
+It packs a 3440 x 1440 resolution complemented by a curved IPS panel (1900R), producing rich colors and wide viewing angles.
 Complementing this panel is a 350-nit brightness maximum and a 1,000:1 contrast ratio.
 This makes your images look great.